Delunado/Delunado/README.md

 ### Experiments, Games & Demos 🎮

+- [Monkeyroo](https://github.com/Delunado/Evolutionary-Fighting): A Godot/C# written fighting simulation where two entities with different movements use Genetic Algorithms to learn how to fight each other.
+Project made for practicing AI techniques.

 - [Polaris Engine](https://github.com/Delunado/PolarisEngine): A 3D custom game engine for Windows.
 Working on it for the sake of learning, now rendering models and allowing basic logic!

 - [Star Wars - Force Demo](https://github.com/Delunado/Star-Wars-Force-Demo): A demo of some "Star Wars"-like powers.
 You can use telekinesis to move and push objects!
 Using Unity.